 Photo credit: Christian Steiner.

 During her two seasons as the first Resident Artist Stage Director for the Pittsburgh Opera, she received rave reviews for her new production of Il matrimonio segreto and directed numerous productions and a staged recital series in the Opera Studio.
-She has also worked on the Artistic or Production Staff at opera companies such as Boston Lyric Opera, Central City Opera, Glimmerglass Opera, Sarasota Opera, Virginia Opera, Nashville Opera, Orlando Opera, Opera New Jersey, and the Lyrique en Mer Festival in Belle Ile France.
+Other professional engagements include Central City Opera, Glimmerglass Festival, Sarasota Opera, Virginia Opera, and Nashville Opera.

 |January 25, January 27, & February 2|

-Colombian-American soprano Vanessa Vasquez, winner of the 2017 Metropolitan Opera National Council Auditions, is currently a fourth-year Resident Artist at the prestigious Academy of Vocal Arts in Philadelphia, where she has been heard as Pamina in Die Zauberflöte and the title role in Lucia di Lammermoor.
-Roles performed at AVA in previous seasons include Mimì in La bohème, Gilda in Rigoletto, Donna Anna in Don Giovanni, and Giorgetta in Il tabarro.
-In future seasons, she will debut with opera companies across the country, singing her first performances of Micaela in Carmen and Violetta in La traviata.
+Colombian-American soprano Vanessa Vasquez, winner of the 2017 Metropolitan Opera National Council Auditions, recently completed a four-year residency at the prestigious Academy of Vocal Arts in Philadelphia, where she has been heard as Mimì in La Bohème, Gilda in Rigoletto, Donna Anna in Don Giovanni, and Violetta in La Traviata.

-She made her professional opera debut in summer 2017 as Liù in Turandot with Des Moines Metro Opera.
-With Oberlin in Italy, she performed Countess Almaviva in Le nozze di Figaro, and with the Astoria Music Festival, she sang the role of Dido in Purcell’s Dido and Aeneas.
-On the concert stage, she debuted with the Philadelphia Orchestra in J.S.
+Vasquez made her professional opera debut in summer 2017 as Liù in Turandot with Des Moines Metro Opera.
+With Oberlin in Italy, she performed Countess Almaviva in The Marriage of Figaro.
+On the concert stage, Vasquez debuted with the Philadelphia Orchestra in J.S.
 Bach’s cantata Nach dir, Herr, verlanget mich and with the New York Choral Society in Haydn’s Lord Nelson Mass.
-She was a featured soloist with the Philadelphia Orchestra under Yannick Nézet-Séguin in the Academy of Music 160th Anniversary Concert and Ball.
+Vasquez made her debut with the New York Philharmonic as soprano soloist in Beethoven’s Choral Fantasy, and was the soprano soloist in Honneger’s King David and Poulenc’s Gloria with Voices of Ascension.
+Vasquez was a featured soloist with the Philadelphia Orchestra under Yannick Nézet-Séguin in the Academy of Music 160th Anniversary Concert and Ball.

-Ms. Vasquez is the recipient of a 2017 Sara Tucker Study Grant, First Prize in the 2017 Gerda Lissner Foundation Competition, First Prize in the 2016 Licia Albanese Competition, First Prize in the 2016 Giulio Gari Competition, First Prize in the 2016 Loren L. Zachary Vocal Competition, and First Prize and Audience Award in the Phoenix Opera Southwest Vocal Competition, among others.
+Vasquez is the recipient of a 2017 Sara Tucker Study Grant from the Richard Tucker Music Foundation, First Prize in the 2017 Gerda Lissner Foundation Competition, First Prize in the 2016 Licia Albanese Competition, First Prize in the 2016 Giulio Gari Competition, First Prize in the 2016 Loren L. Zachary Vocal Competition, and First Prize and Audience Award in the Phoenix Opera Southwest Vocal Competition, among others.